Structured Reporting Using XBRL

 In 2020, SASB announced our engagement with PwC to support in the development of a SASB XBRL taxonomy.
 As a result of this engagement, the initial draft version of the SASB XBRL taxonomy is now complete.
 SASB has submitted the draft taxonomy to the XBRL US Domain Steering Committee for formal review and approval.
 The review is now complete.

-The draft taxonomy, preparer guide and supplemental materials are now available for review and public comments.
-The public comment period is for a period of 60 days and ended on May 3rd, 2021.
+The draft taxonomy, preparer guide and supplemental materials are now available for review .
+The public comment period was open for a period of 60 days and ended on May 3rd, 2021.
 We will review the public comments received and determine how best to improve the taxonomy and release an updated version.